 Preheat the oven to 425°F. Line two baking trays with parchment paper.

 In a large bowl toss the cut potatoes with olive oil and a few pinches of sea salt.
 Distribute potatoes in one single layer on the baking trays.
 Bake for 40 minutes or until golden and crisp, flipping fries halfway.
-Tip: If the bottom pan of fries are not golden, turn oven to broil for a couple minutes at the end.
+Tip: If the bottom pan of fries are not golden, place the tray on the top and turn oven to broil for a couple minutes at the end.

-Wipe the large bowl clean and add the french fries.
-Toss with truffle oil, parsley, salt to taste, and optional parmesan.
+Toss the fries with truffle oil, parsley, salt to taste, and optional parmesan.
 Serve hot with Garlic Truffle Aioli.

 In a small bowl stir together all the aioli ingredients.
 Serve with fries.